Do you have companies on the shelf?

 When a company is incorporated does that give me an ABN (Australian Business Number)?

-No, ASIC supplies the ACN (Australian Company Number) and then you apply to the ATO (Australian Taxation Office) for the ABN after receiving your ACN.
+After the company registration, ASIC supplies the ACN (Australian Company Number) and then you can apply ABN via ATO (Australian Taxation Office) with the A.C.N. provided.
 It is a separate process.

 What is a company?